chillblox/jdk14-log/README.md

 # jdk-log

-Simple to use `java.util.logging.Logger` wrapper.
+JDK Log is a simple to use `java.util.logging.Logger` wrapper.
+Beside parameterized logging it supports also logging callbacks which can significantly boost logging performance for *disabled* Logger levels.

 # Features

 * uses String.format() instead of the default message formatter
-* provides a callback so that you can use StringBuilder, '+' operator, ...
+* provides logging callbacks so that you can use StringBuilder, '+' operator, ...
-* provides parameterization in the presence of a throwable
+* parameterization logging statements in presence of an exception/throwable

 # Example code